takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 distance = 1
 ```

-The distance from `DirectionalLight.target` to the light’s position.
+The distance from `DirectionalLight.target` to the light's position.
 Adjust the target and this value when shadows are enabled so that the shadow camera covers the objects you want to cast shadows.

 ### Uniforms